Explore your ancestry with a free trial!

 If you discover a possible connection to someone involved in the witch trials and want to investigate it further, or if you know you are descended from someone involved and want to learn more about the person, many resources are available to you.

-The Bloodlines of Salem website has some good information on the trials, as well as a section on notable descendants of the accused and the accusers.
-About.com has a site full of links to good resources on witch trial genealogy.
-You can also check the family trees of the accused and the accusers on Ancestry.com and trace them far backward in time or all the way forward in time with ease.
+The Bloodlines of Salem website has some good information on the trials and a section on notable descendants of the accused and the accusers.
+The Salem Witch Museum has a site full of links to good resources on witch trial genealogy.
+You can also check the family trees of the accused and the accusers on Ancestry.com and trace them far backward or all the way forward with ease.

-In addition, there is a lineage society you can join based on your descent from someone who was accused.
+In addition, you can join a lineage society based on your descent from someone who was accused.
 The name of the society is The Associated Daughters of Early American Witches.
-Not many people qualify for membership, so if you have a witch trials-accused ancestor and you're a woman, be sure to get your paperwork in and display your credentials proudly.
+Not many people qualify for membership, so if you have a witch trials-accused ancestor and you’re a woman, be sure to get your paperwork in and display your credentials proudly.

 The Salem witch trials are still very much a part of American identity.
 They are an event that has never been forgotten and lives on in the national imagination.
-Discover your own witch trial ancestry and know you are part of something incredibly tragic and fascinating at the same time, something that will never be forgotten.
+Discover your own witch trial ancestry and know you are part of something incredibly tragic and fascinating simultaneously, something that will never be forgotten.